 Another suburb south of Seattle has ranked as one of King County's three least expensive cities for the past few years.
 Located to the east of Federal Way, Auburn's a bit smaller and a bit closer to mountain escapes.
 Outlets and arts organizations make the case for sticking around on the weekends.

 Snohomish County's seat isn't its least expensive city, but it's certainly an affordable nexus by Puget Sound region standards.
-Prices here and in Mukilteo rose considerably in 2020, and for good reason: A bevy of transit options (check out the renovated ferry terminal in Mukilteo) connect these cities to employment and recreational hubs.
+Prices here and in Mukilteo rose have risen considerably of late, and for good reason: A bevy of transit options (check out the renovated ferry terminal in Mukilteo) connect these cities to employment and recreational hubs.
 No need to wait for back-to-office to set down roots.

 Lake Forest Park